apifortress/Bloodhound-templates/afthem_fortress_live_testing/README.md

-# AFtheM Fortress Live Testing Example
+# Bloodhound Fortress Live Testing Example

 The Fortress Live Testing serializer will forward the response body of an API conversation, together with extra parameters.
 This format is mostly used by the API Fortress product line for live testing, but could be used in other contexts as well.